- Donna Frasca

 How did I not SENSE this coming?

-We have a built-in safety mechanism so to speak where we do NOT stay ON 24/7.
+We have a built-in safety mechanism where we do NOT stay ON 24/7.
 Can you imagine how draining that would be?
-Think about it, for every waking moment you'd be eating, drinking and living the spirit world ALL day EVERYDAY.
+Think about it: for every waking moment you'd be eating, drinking and living the spirit world ALL day EVERYDAY.
 Any Medium who tells you they do that is full of it because they'd be drained and unless in a NY second.

 Life is life.
-Death is death and we are not meant to know everything, that would just be creepy.
-Yes, some of us do have these gifts of being able to sense when a new baby will be arriving or when the best time is to get that job and even when you can see someones loved one standing right behind them, but when it comes to death, there is only one Source who is charge of that, and it's not us.
+Death is death, and we are not meant to know everything; that would just be creepy.
+Yes, some of us do have these gifts of being able to sense when a new baby will be arriving when the best time is to get that job, and even when you can see someone's loved one standing right behind them, but when it comes to death, there is only one Source who is in charge of that, and it's not us.

 As we go on and life sheds these horrible circumstances in our path, we draw closer to our friends and family as we grieve.
-We never really heal and the memories of the good times should be front and center ... eventually.
-Until then, it's ok to cry, grieve and be mad.
-Find comfort in what brings joy and knowledge, and I can tell you this with my right hand over my heart, all our loved ones whether pet or person, NEVER leave our side or our hearts.
+We never really heal, and the memories of the good times should be front and center ... eventually.
+Until then, it's okay to cry, grieve, and be mad.
+Find comfort in what brings joy and knowledge, and I can tell you this with my right hand over my heart: all our loved ones, whether pet or person, NEVER leave our side or our hearts.